Alejoboga20/interview-prep/grokking-data-structures/09-queues/README.md

 ![alt text](image-2.png)

 For a `queue` we need to keep references to the front and rear of the queue.
 This allows us to add elements to the rear and remove elements from the front.
 We can use a `linked list` to implement a queue.
 We can add elements to the rear of the linked list and remove elements from the front.

+We can implement a `queue` using a `single linked list`.
+We can add elements to the rear of the linked list and remove elements from the front.
+We can also use a `doubly linked list` to implement a queue.

+Implementation with doubly linked list here: [Queue - Singly](queue-singly-list.py)